bmurrtech/IT_research/sentinelone.md

 > Best Practice: Uninstall third-party anti-virus software before you install SentinelOne.
 Other security software often prevents Agent installation or affects its performance.

 6. Check if there is a proxy server configuration. > Start (right-click) > Settings > Network & Internet > Proxy > Check if Proxy settings are accurate by using the Sentinel CTL Commands (see below)
-7. If invalid certificate: > Download and install the certificate from certiticate authority
+7. If invalid certificate: > Download and install the certificate from certificate authority

 ![s1_ctl](https://i.imgur.com/ADv4e4R.png)